MyPureCloud/developer-center-blog/source/2021-01-04-API-Usage/index.html.md

 ![Usage API](usage_field.png)

-You can then execute your query based on the data shown below,in the API Explorer.
+You can then execute your query based on the data shown below in the API Explorer.

 ![Simple Query Request](./simple_query_request.png)